Avalin/MineDash/README.md

 1. Open a console for the server
 2. The logs will automatically appear in the log viewer panel
 3. Logs update in real-time as they're written to the file
+4. Use the filter buttons to filter by log level or thread

+### Scheduled Commands

+Create automated commands that run on a schedule:
+1. Navigate to **Timed Commands** page
+2. Click **Add Timed Command**
+3. Configure the command, server, and schedule (minutes, hours, weekdays)
+4. Commands automatically disable if the server is unavailable (configurable timeout)

 ### Layout Options